The notes of the major third C-E (C4 or middle C to E4) have these frequencies:

 325 - 260 = 65

-However, this is not correct.
-The same notes one octave lower, give a different result despite being the same interval:
+This is not correct.
+The same notes an octave lower will give a different result, even though the interval is the same:

 162.5 - 130 = 32.5